XuLiu0216/EE599-finalProject-IoT/README.md

 # EE599-finalProject-IoT

-This project implements an IoT based framework to find a users parking, based on real time data, and users preferences.
+This project implements an IoT based framework to find a users parking, based on real time data from google maps API, users preferences, and the combination of walking and driving time.

 ### Prerequisites